tjaja/RepData_PeerAssessment1/PA1_template.md

 <br>

 >
-The plots indicate a gradual increase in activity patterns, about 2 hours earlier during weekday as compare to the weekend, but a lower activity pattern depicted over  daytime and early evening periods.
+The plots indicate a gradual increase in activity patterns, about 2 hours earlier in the morning during weekday as compare to the weekend, however a lower activity pattern depicted over the daytime and early evening periods.

 <br>
 <br>